-- 7.1.
-Vice-Presidents shall be appointed by the Council on the recommendation of a Committee chaired by the President & Vice-Chancellor.
-Membership of the Committee shall include staff appointed by the President & Vice-Chancellor. - 7.2.
-Subject to Section 6 of the Statutes, a Vice-President shall hold office for an initial period not exceeding five years, and shall be eligible for re-appointment. - 7.3.
-The duties of a Vice-President shall be: - (a) to act for the President & Vice-Chancellor during the absence of the President & Vice-Chancellor and Provost & Deputy Vice-Chancellor or during a vacancy in the office of President & Vice-Chancellor and Provost & Deputy Vice-Chancellor: - (b) to assist the President & Vice-Chancellor in such matters as may be specified by the President & Vice-Chancellor; - (c) to carry out such other duties as may be specified by the President & Vice-Chancellor and the Council. - 7.4 A Vice-President may be removed by the Council.
+- 7.1 Vice-Presidents shall be appointed by the Council on the recommendation of a Committee chaired by the President & Vice-Chancellor.
+Membership of the Committee shall include staff appointed by the President & Vice-Chancellor. - 7.2 Subject to Section 6 of the Statutes, a Vice-President shall hold office for an initial period not exceeding five years, and shall be eligible for re-appointment, or shall be appointed on an open-ended basis, as determined by the Committee referred to at 7.1 above and recommended to Council.

+- 7.3 The duties of a Vice-President shall be: - 7.3.1 to act for the President & Vice-Chancellor during the absence of the President & Vice-Chancellor and Provost & Deputy Vice-Chancellor or during a vacancy in the office of President & Vice-Chancellor and Provost & Deputy Vice-Chancellor: - 7.3.2 to assist the President & Vice-Chancellor in such matters as may be specified by the President & Vice-Chancellor; - 7.3.3 to carry out such other duties as may be specified by the President & Vice-Chancellor and the Council. - 7.4 A Vice-President may be removed by the Council in accordance with Regulation II.